KennethWhite/defendYourCode/readme.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 C Instructions:
--We use gcc with the following flags: -pedantic -Wall -Wextra -Werror
+-We use gcc version 5.4.0 or later with the following flags: -pedantic -Wall -Wextra -Werror
--We used Ubuntu 64 bit OS
+-We used Ubuntu 16.x 64 bit OS

 command line instructions:
 make							-> compiles with necessary flags
 ./dyc							-> runs the program